 The best article I found was AdmiralBumbleBee's comparison, which highlights that window management, navigation, and configuration is better in Emacs, but terminals are better in VS Code.

-They also meniton having trouble with magit and syncing their
+They also mention having trouble with magit and syncing their

 init.el file, but those are things I like about Emacs.